pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 A new command has been added with which you can manage Planner Rosters.
 Rosters are a new type of container that you can use to manage access to Planner plans without the need for a Microsoft 365 group.
 You can now list plans that are contained in Microsoft Planner Rosters.

-To list all Planner plans contained in a Roster where the current logged in user is member of, run:
+To list all Planner plans contained in a Roster where the currently logged-in user is a member, run:

 ```sh
 m365 planner roster plan list